mschilling/deskbird-scheduler/README.md

 - Make sure your code follows the coding standards.
 - Test your changes thoroughly.
 - Submit a pull request with a clear description of your changes.

+## License

+This project is licensed under the ISC License.
+See the [LICENSE](LICENSE) file for details.